-- Asking us to cover a Part D drug that is not on our 2024 Comprehensive Formulary.
-Ask for an exception - Asking us to waive a restriction on our plan's coverage for a drug (such as limits on the amount of the drug you can get).
+- Asking to cover a Part D drug that is not on our 2025 Comprehensive Formulary.
+Ask for an exception - Asking to waive a restriction on our plan's coverage for a drug (such as limits on the amount of the drug you can get, prior authorization, or the requirement to try another drug first).
 Ask for an exception - Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier.
-Ask for an exception - Asking us to get pre-approval for a drug.
+Ask for an exception - Asking to get pre-approval for a drug.
 Ask for a coverage decision - Pay for a prescription drug you already bought.
 Ask us to pay you back